o-ran-sc/nonrtric-plt-ranpm/docs/overview.rst

 **************************************

 An rApp uses the ICS API to create and manage the subscription of PM Measurements.
-The API documentation is avaiable in `Non-RT RIC - Information Coordinator Service (Documentation site) <https://docs.o-ran-sc.org/projects/o-ran-sc-nonrtric-plt-informationcoordinatorservice/en/latest/>`_.
+The API documentation is available in `Non-RT RIC - Information Coordinator Service (Doc site) <https://docs.o-ran-sc.org/projects/o-ran-sc-nonrtric-plt-informationcoordinatorservice/en/h-release/>`_.

-The schema for the PM Mesaurement information jobs is defined in :doc:`Non-RT RIC - RAN PM - PM Producer (Documentation site) <pmproducer:index>`.
+The schema for the PM Measurement information jobs is defined in :doc:`Non-RT RIC - RAN PM - PM Producer (Documentation <pmproducer:index>`.
 This schema defines parameters used in the subscription (info job) and defines which measurements to subscribe for and on which kafka topic the information shall be delivered to.

 An application retrieving logged PM data from the Influx database needs to consider how the data is stored (the schema).
-That is defined in :doc:`Non-RT RIC - RAN PM - Influx Logger (Documentation site) <influxlogger:index>`.
+That is defined in :doc:`Non-RT RIC - RAN PM - Influx Logger (Documentation) <influxlogger:index>`.

 .. image:: ./DesignTimeDependencies.png
    :width: 500pt